Code-Institute-Submissions/Paul-Glanville-milestone3_NovResub/README.md

 ---

-### Testing
+### Testing and Issues

 had an issue while testing the page I was unable to click on the login and register buttons properly, after adding into the script.js i was able to click the nav functions and they functioned as expected.<br>
 originally when trying to load the page it wouldn't function, after a brief discussion and check over the app.py noticed that i had made minor spelling mistake for the functions and route, But have corrected and now runs when needed.<br>
 When using search function, error 500 would appear<br>
+Current issues with new review being added but noty displaying on either home page or profile page of the user<br>

 ---

 ### Deployment

-The project can be accessed from Git Hub and will be deployed to HEROKU
+The project can be accessed from Git Hub and will be deployed to HEROKU connected via the github branch.

 ---

 ### Credits

-Excellence mentor for the guidance with the project, Code institute for the learning material.
+Excellence mentor for the guidance with the project, Code institute for the learning material, Materialize.
+MongoDB for the Database.